magento/devdocs/src/cloud/docker/docker-multi-website.md

   - Website
 ---

-Magento Cloud Docker supports multiple websites or stores by adding subdomains to your Magento configuration.
+Magento Cloud Docker supports multiple websites or stores by adding subdomains to your configuration.
 See [Understanding websites, stores, and store views][].

 {:.procedure}
 To add support for multiple websites and stores: